hrushikesh-dhumal/Coursera_Machine_Learning/README.md

 In each of the exercise folder there is a pdf file with problem description and it tells which file to execute.
 For Linear regression execute the [ex1](/mlclass-ex1-006/mlclass-ex1/ex1.m) from Octave.

+## Stanford Honor Code

+"We strongly encourage students to form study groups, and discuss the lecture videos (including in-video questions).
+We also encourage you to get together with friends to watch the videos together as a group.
+However, the answers that you submit for the review questions should be your own work.
+For the programming exercises, you are welcome to discuss them with other students, discuss specific algorithms, properties of algorithms, etc.; we ask only that you not look at any source code written by a different student, nor show your solution code to other students."

 ## Contributors

 Hrushikesh Dhumal (hrushikesh.dhumal@gmail.com)